Leenie/ansible-universe/README.md

   * `variables`, maps names to descriptions
   * `inconditions`, maps tasks filename to include conditions

-On build, two files are generated:
+On `dist`, two files are generated:
   * `tasks/main.yml`, performing the platform check and including any other .yml file in tasks/ Conditions to inclusions can be specified via the `inconditions` attribute of the manifest.
   * `README.md`, gathering the role description, supported platforms and data on variables.